FaserF/ha-ctgpdx/README.md

 ## Installation
 ### 1. Using HACS (recommended way)

-This integration is soon a official HACS Integration and right now an custom integration.
+This integration is no official HACS Integration and right now an custom integration.

 Open HACS then install the "ctgpdx" integration or use the link below.